alicemunsal/dohex/DoHex2.md

 Today, Software developers try to create abstract model of the problem domain by focusing on entities and their relationships as taught in school.
 Hence, they tend to neglect to understand the properties of data.

+> Programmer's job is not the write code; Programmer's job

 Immutable data types
 side effect free